-The application that serves such disks exposes the MediaBrowser with a single browsable entry (or more, if the system has a CD changer), which in turn contains all tracks of a given CD.
-If the system does not have the knowledge about the tracks on every CD (for example, when all disks are inserted in a cartridge at one time and they have not all been read), then MediaItem for the entire disk would be just
+Similar to Audio CD in that the application that serves such disks would expose MediaBrowser with a single browsable entry (or more, if the system has a CD changer), which in turn would contain all tracks of a given CD.
+If the system does not have the knowledge about the tracks on every CD (for example, when all disks are inserted in a cartridge at once and it doesn't read them all), then MediaItem for the entire disk would be just

 These entries would be marked in a similar way that broadcast radio folders are – they would contain additional extra fields defined in MediaDescription API:

 For CD-Text enabled system and compatible disk, the top-level MediaItem would have a title of the disk.
 Similarly, the MediaItems for tracks, would have a title of the track.

 The application that serves auxiliary input exposes a MediaBrowser tree with a single entry (or more, when multiple ports exist) representing the AUX in port.
 The respective MediaSession takes its mediaId and switches to that source after getting the

 Each AUX MediaItem entry would have an extra field